 For us, it’s a great opportunity to educate both locals and the industry at such an important event.

-And for industry leaders, there was a very special Executive Club event hosted by Brisbane Marketing - a new initiative designed for the exchange of ideas, networking and forming lasting relationships.
+And for industry leaders, there was a very special Executive Club event hosted by Brisbane Economic Development Agency - a new initiative designed for the exchange of ideas, networking and forming lasting relationships.

 In an industry like trucking, there’s not a lot of opportunity to network, so with this we hope they can all learn about the show, learn about and from each other, and create that peer network that’s so important in any industry.